TristanMarion/mySlack/README.md

 When launching the client, the user must pass multiple parameters in the CLI : host address, port, nickname, and optionally a channel.

 The client will then be connected to the server and will be assigned the chosen nickname.
-If a channel was defined in the CLI arguments then, the client would automatically join this channel.
+If a channel was defined in the CLI arguments, then the client would automatically join this channel.
 Otherwise, the client will join the default channel.

 When the server sends a message to the client, the message is displayed.
 Generally it is a channel message but sometimes a server message can be sent (in this case the message is marked as a server message).